dincepol/HotelBookingSystem/README.md

 # HotelBookingSystem

 About HBS:
-An on system to make hotel room bookings based on date filter.
+An online system to make hotel room bookings based on date filter.
 Technology stack used:
 JSP-servlet,java,MySQL